ArchitectsRandić & Turato / Saša Randić and Idis Turato

 ClientCity of Krk

-From the architect.
+Text description provided by the architects.
 Elementary school "Fran Krsto Frankopan" in the city of Krk is situated on north-east corner of the medieval town.

 Decision to locate the school within the medieval city was intensly discussed within the community and the city council.
 The central issue of the discussion was of course the dilema where to locate the building: within the city center, on the site of the existing school where everyone was used to have the school, or in the outskirts, where the school would have a larger area and better accessibility, but it lacked the specific character of the existing location.
 Finally, the decision to position the school was followed with an invited competition, where the whole community has participated in the choice of the project.
 This project is a winning entry from this competition.